garrandall/popular-music-data/tracks/dancer-gino-soccio.md

 Dancer
 Try to take it higher

-(Chorus x2)
 Dancer
 Got to get a move on
 Dancer
-If you want to feel good...
+If you want to feel good